yakuter/gossl/README.md

 3. Add certificate converter command like DER to PEM etc.
 4. Add test for info command
 5. Add test for CertFromFile function at utils package
+6. Send http request and display certificate info with info command